czythu/scCancer/README.md

 Due to the differences between Seurat and scanpy and the parameters setting at the preprocessing steps, the results of malignant cell identification are slightly different in R and Python.

-### Report Generation for scRNA-seq analysis
+### Report generation for scRNA-seq analysis

 1. The results of cell subtype annotation are stored in folder: cellSubtypeAnno/

 2. The results of malignant cell identification by machine learning method are directly insert into original report (report-scAnno.html).

-## Package Installation and Quick Start for spatial transcriptome analysis
+## Package installation and quick start for spatial transcriptome analysis

 See https://github.com/Miaoyx323/stCancer for details.